C.D. Nacional: Stadium

 The Estádio da Madeira, better known as the Choupana, houses Nacional.
 The current stadium is located around nearby training pitches.
-The club also built an academy campus in name of its most famous player, Cristiano Ronaldo.
-The stadium was renovated in 2007 for a new stand and also increasing the capacity to 5,200 spectators.
+The club also built an academy campus in the name of its most famous player, Cristiano Ronaldo.
+The stadium was renovated in 2007, with a new stand added and also capacity increased to 5,200 spectators.
 The total price of the renovations was €23 million.

 In these new facilities, no stands were put behind the goals, with a tall fence used in its place.
 In mid-2007, the stadium name was changed to Estádio da Madeira, because of the excellent sports facilities.